 For more information see Registration section.

-In order to provide custom functionality for a Field Type, the SPI interacts with multiple layers of the Ibexa Platform architecture:
+In order to provide custom functionality for a Field Type, the SPI interacts with multiple layers of the Ibexa DXP architecture:

 On the top layer, the Field Type needs to provide conversion from and to a simple PHP hash value to support the REST API.
 The generated hash value may only consist of scalar values and hashes.
 It must not contain objects or arrays with numerical indexes that aren't sequential and/or don't start with zero.